-East Dartmoor is a treasure trove of hidden rockpiles that crown the hillocks and valley sides which are often cloaked by the darkness of the trees that veil these outcrops from most visitors.
-Historically, some of these have been identified by authors and others have been named on Ordnance Survey (OS) Maps, yet rather disappointingly over time some locations have subsequently been removed from maps.
+East Dartmoor is a treasure trove of hidden rockpiles that crown the hilltops and valley sides, but they are often cloaked in the darkness of a thick canopy of trees that conceal them from most visitors.
+Historically, a handful of these tors have been identified by authors and a few others have been named on Ordnance Survey (OS) Maps, but disappointingly and mysteriously some of these latter locations have been removed from modern representations.

-The whereabouts of Hollowpark Rock were published in print in Dartmoor News Issue 178 in 2021 alongside an NGR and it is very easy to reach, being positioned beside a public bridleway on the southern edge of Beacon Plantation.
-From this angle, approaching from the south-west, it resembles a giant mushroom, and its summit reveals a massive exposure of slab granite topped with moss and bracken, and bluebells are found in the adjacent enclosure in spring.
-A better place to appreciate the Rock in its entirety, though from a distance across private land, is given by Max Piper who explains that "the best view of it is from across the field to the south, by a ford at SX 80843 84555."
+As for visiting Hollowpark Rock, it is conveniently positioned beside a public bridleway on the southern edge of Beacon Plantation.
+From this angle, approaching from the south-west, it resembles a giant mushroom, and its summit reveals a massive exposure of slab granite that is topped with moss and bracken.
+In springtime bluebells are found in the adjacent enclosure, but perhaps a better place to appreciate the Rock in its entirety, albeit from a distance and across private land, is as Max describes in DN: "the best view of it is from across the field to the south, by a ford at SX 80843 84555."

-The Rock straddles the parish boundaries of Bridford and Christow and there is no doubt that it would have once acted as a prominent marker commanding lovely southward views prior to afforestation and the damming of the Kennick and Tottiford Reservoirs.
-The name is also indicated on historic 19th Century Tithe Maps where two plots, 863 and 870, are labelled as Rock Hollow Park and Great Hollow Park respectively.
-These reside immediately below the outcrop.
+The Rock straddles the parish boundaries of both Bridford and Christow and there is no doubt that it would have once acted as a prominent marker commanding impressive southward views prior to the damming of the Kennick and Tottiford Reservoirs and subsequent afforestation.
+The Rock's name is also indicated on historic 19th Century Tithe Maps where two plots, 863 and 870, are labelled as Rock Hollow Park and Great Hollow Park respectively.
+These both reside beneath the outcrop.